Mozambique travel advice

 - avoid travelling after dark, especially outside of major urban areas

-- carry a cellphone with you
+- carry a cellphone and a charger with you

 - maintain a full tank of gas

-- don’t pay a bribe to anyone
+- don’t pay a bribe or tips to anyone

 Public transportation